 Bio

-Born in Saudi Arabia, Abdulmohsen Albinali’s art career began when he moved to the U.K. in 2008, where he first began a painting practice.
-In 2013 Albinali moved to Sharjah, United Arab Emirates, where he became involved with several art institutions, including the Tashkeel art hub, participated in shows at the Emirates Fine Arts Society, attended art classes at Sharjah Art College, Later, Albinai enrolled at the School of Visual Arts (SVA) in New York City, where he graduated with a BFA in 2018.
+Abdulmohsen Albinali is a multimedia artist and filmmaker.
+Born in Saudi Arabia, he grew up in an artistic household and began exploring art from a very young age.
+His professional pursuit of art started in 2008 when he moved to the U.K. In 2013, Albinali relocated to Sharjah, United Arab Emirates, where he became involved with several art institutions, including the Tashkeel art hub and the Emirates Fine Arts Society, while attending classes at the Sharjah Art College.
+Later, he enrolled at the School of Visual Arts (SVA) in New York City, graduating with a BFA in 2018.

 STATEMENT